m-lab/ndt-server/spec/ndt7.md

 ## Query string parameters

 The client SHOULD send metadata using the query string.
-The server SHOULD process the query string, returning a 400 error if it is not parseable.
-Additionally, the server SHOULD store the metadata sent by the client using the query string.
+The server SHOULD process the query string, returning 400 if the query string is not parseable or not acceptable (see below).
+The server SHOULD store the metadata sent by the client using the query string.

+The following restrictions apply to the query string.
+It MUST NOT be longer than 4096 bytes.
+Both the name and the value of the query string parameters MUST match the `[0-9A-Za-z._]+` regular expression.

 ## Measurements message